 Grand National 2024 tips: How to the pick the winner and the best ante-post bet

-The 2024 Grand National is fast approaching and for many that means it is time to start the process of finding the winner.
+The 2024 Grand National is almost upon us and for many that means it is time to start the process of finding the winner.

 The winning horse will obviously have to stay but it can be no coincidence that two novice chasers, therefore potentially unexposed to the handicapper, have won recently.
 Rule The World (2016) had never won a chase while Noble Yeats (2022) had been campaigned, for the most part, over distances we now know were way too short for him.